babyloniaapp/docs/logs.md

 17.09.22 - Team is working on the lottery UI and connecting it to the contract.<br/>
-17.09.22 - We started working on vesting contract to lock and distribute BABY token.<br/>
+17.09.22 - We started working on vesting contracts to lock and distribute BABY token.<br/>

 ---